Disclaimer:

 - Deadline and tender offers can include conditions but still move fast.

 If you have ever looked at a property listing and felt confused by terms like "Deadline Sale," "Price by Negotiation," or "subject to LIM," you are not alone.
-The New Zealand property market has its own language, and understanding it is essential before you start making offers.
+The New Zealand property market has its own language, and understanding the basics can help before you start making offers.
 This guide explains the most common sale methods and real estate terms you will encounter, so you can approach your first home purchase with clarity and confidence.

 Quick Navigation